Samantha Irby: Work

-In her blog bitches gotta eat, Irby offers an unvarnished and humorous accounting of challenges she has faced in her personal life and talks about various topics, including her sex life and her battles with Crohn's disease.
+In her blog bitches gotta eat, Irby offers an unvarnished and humorous accounting of challenges she has faced in her personal life and discusses various topics, including her sex life and battles with Crohn's disease.
 She began the blog in 2009.

 Irby also co-hosted the live lit show Guts and Glory in Chicago with Keith Ecker until 2015, when the show ended its run.

 She has co-hosted The Sunday Night Sex Show, performed in several shows, including The Paper Machete and Story Club, and her work has appeared in The Rumpus, In Our Words, and Jezebel.

-Irby has published four books: We Are Never Meeting in Real Life; Meaty; New Year, Same Trash; and Wow, No Thank You.
+Irby has published five books: We Are Never Meeting in Real Life; Meaty; New Year, Same Trash; Wow, No Thank You; and Quietly Hostile.

-Meaty was originally published by Curbside Splendor Publishing in 2013, then republished in 2018 with Vintage Books.
+Meaty was published by Curbside Splendor Publishing in 2013, then republished in 2018 by Vintage Books.
 It is in development for adaptation as a television show on FX called Guts and Glory, with comedian Abbi Jacobson and writer Jessi Klein.

-In 2017, Irby's second book We Are Never Meeting in Real Life was published by Vintage Books.
+In 2017, Irby's second book, We Are Never Meeting in Real Life, was published by Vintage Books.
 It made The New York Times best-seller list for paperback nonfiction.

 The fourth collection of essays, Wow, No Thank You, was released in March 2020.
-Irby stated on her social media pages that her book tour would be online due to Covid-19.
+Irby stated on her social media pages that her book tour would be online due to COVID-19.
 The book debuted in the New York Times best-seller list's number one spot for Paperback Nonfiction.

-In 2018, Irby wrote an episode for the first season of Shrill.
-The episode, titled Pool, was the fourth episode of the first season and was released on March 15, 2019.
+In 2018, Irby wrote the fourth episode, "Pool", of the first season of Shrill.
+It was released on March 15, 2019.

 In February 2021, Irby was announced as a co-producer and writer on And Just Like That..., the HBO reboot of Sex and the City.
-She was the lead writer of Season 1 Episode 5 entitled "Tragically Hip."
+She was the lead writer of Season 1 Episode 5, "Tragically Hip."

-Her essay collection Wow, No Thank You. was named the winner of the Lambda Literary Award for Bisexual Non-Fiction at the 33rd Lambda Literary Awards in 2021.
+Her essay collection Wow, No Thank You. won the Lambda Literary Award for Bisexual Non-Fiction at the 33rd Lambda Literary Awards in 2021.

-In July 2021, Irby wrote an episode for the second season of Tuca & Bertie titled Vibe Check.
+In July 2021, Irby wrote an episode for the second season of Tuca & Bertie, "Vibe Check".

 Personal life

 Irby married in 2016.
-She now resides and works in Kalamazoo, Michigan.
+Her wife is Kirsten Jennings.
+She now lives and works in Kalamazoo, Michigan.

 Irby has been open about her struggles with Crohn's disease, degenerative arthritis, and depression, often discussing her experiences in her writing.
 She is friends with writers Roxane Gay and Lindy West.